Yom HaZikaron

-Yom HaZikaron, in full, Yom HaZikaron LeHalelei Ma'arkhot Yisrael ul'Nifge'ei Pe'ulot HaEivah, is Israel's official day of remembrance for fallen Israeli soldiers and terrorism victims, enacted into Israeli law in 1963.
+Yom HaZikaron, in full Yom HaZikaron LeHalelei Ma'arkhot Yisrael ul'Nifge'ei Pe'ulot HaEivah, is Israel's official day of remembrance for fallen soldiers and terrorism victims, enacted into Israeli law in 1963.
 While Yom HaZikaron has been traditionally dedicated to fallen soldiers, commemoration has also been extended to civilian victims of terrorism.

 History

 An IDF officer places new flags, each with a black ribbon, on the graves of IDF soldiers for Yom HaZikaron.